 Selling Laptop Parts vs Manufacturing Materials

-Conversely, stocking up on old parts is also relatively fruitless, as technology changes so fast that they may be rendered useless after a short time.
+Conversely, stocking up on old parts is also relatively fruitless.
+This is because technology changes so fast that they often become useless after a short time.

 What Laptop Parts to Sell

-While laptop components can vary based on production year and manufacturer, you can expect the same general make up for most laptops.
+Selling used laptop can vary based on production year and manufacturer.
+However, you can expect the same general make up for most laptops.

 - The Power Supply

 - HDD and SDD

 A fair amount of businesses are concerned with offloading unused or outdated CPUs.
 Yet, there are many other components that could get a sizable return as well.
 One of those components is the power supply.